iZeaoGamer/Zector/major.md

 - Added the good ol days factions plugin.
 - Add basic implementations for Elytras - Yes, they do currently work.
 Fly like a plane!
 - Fixed crashes upon leaving the game.
-- We’ve introduced support for wider-range MC versions, starting from v1.2 to the latest versions of minecraft.
-Along with this, we may also support beta versions too!
 - Added back /seen, works better than ever!
 - Added sign shops - Unfinished.
 - Fixed errors when typing /f help